She Was ‘a Hero,’ Son Says of Sheriff’s Detective Fatally Struck After Helping Pedestrian in Valley Village

-The son of a sheriff's deputy who was killed by an oncoming car after she helped a senior citizen cross a Valley Village street said she died how she lived: As a hero.
+The son of a sheriff's deputy who was killed by an oncoming car after she helped a senior citizen cross a Valley Village street said she died how she lived: as a hero.

-Daniel Leist spoke to KTLA Monday, the day after his mother, 41-year-old Detective Amber Joy Leist, was killed near the corner of Riverside Drive and Whitsett Avenue.
-The off-duty detective got out of her car to assist an older man who fell while crossing the street with his companion, and she was fatally struck while running back to her car.
+Daniel Laney spoke to KTLA Monday, the day after his mother, 41-year-old Detective Amber Joy Leist, was killed near the corner of Riverside Drive and Whitsett Avenue.
+The off-duty detective got out of her car to assist an older woman who fell while crossing the street with a companion, and she was fatally struck while running back to her car.

-"It was heroic for her to go out that way," Daniel Leist said.
+"It was heroic for her to go out that way," Laney said.
 "I love her for that.
 She’s always had a kind heart."

 Still, the son said, "I can’t believe this is happening right now."

-Note: Correction: This post has been updated to correct the last name of the detective's son.